d-hoke/runcython/README.md

     cdef extern int square(int)
     print square(5)

-  Now if we don't add any extra parameters, `runcython use_square.pyx` will first run `cython use_square.pyx` to produce `use_square.c`, and call `gcc -shared -fPIC use_square.c -o use_square.so` to produce `use_square.so`.
-But we need to tell gcc that it should also compile the `square.c` file.
-Doing this just requres tagging on `square.c` to the gcc command, giving `gcc -shared -fPIC use_square.c -o use_square.so square.c`.
-To tell runcython to do this, we just tell it to add the string `"square.c"` to the end of the gcc command:
+  Now if we don't add any extra parameters, `runcython use_square.pyx` will first run `cython use_square.pyx` to produce `use_square.c`, and call `gcc -shared -fPIC use_square.c -o use_square.so` to produce use_square.so.
+But we need to tell gcc that it should also compile the square.c file.
+Doing this just requres tagging on square.c to the gcc command, giving `gcc -shared -fPIC use_square.c -o use_square.so square.c`.
+To tell runcython to do this, we just tell it to add the string "square.c" to the end of the gcc command:

     $ runcython square.pyx "" "square.c"
     25

-  On the other hand, if we want to pass special flags to cython, such as perhaps `-a`, which tells cython to tell us which lines of the files are cython optimized, and which are regular python code, we can do that for the above `primes.pyx`:
+  We can also tell runcython to pass special flags to the cython command.
+For example the `-a` flag tells cython to produce a nicely formatted html file with a summary of which lines in the input file were successfully optimized by cython.
+We can do that for the above `primes.pyx`:

     $ runcython primes.pyx "-a"
     $ ls